LeChatP/RootAsRole/book/src/knowledge/command_match.md

 * Find all the roles that match the user id assignment or the group id, and the command input
 * Within the matching roles, select the one that is the most precise and least privileged :
-   1. user assignment is more precise than the combination of group assignment
-   1. the combination of group assignment is more precise than single group assignment
    1. exact command is more precise than command with regex argument
    1. command with regex argument is more precise than a wildcarded command path
    1. wildcarded command path is more precise than wildcarded command path and regex args